portainer/portainer-docs/docs/source/agent.rst

 * AGENT_PORT: Agent port (default: ``9001``)
 * LOG_LEVEL: Agent log level (default: ``INFO``)
 * AGENT_CLUSTER_ADDR: Address used by each agent to form a cluster.
-It is recommended to set this value to ``tasks.<AGENT_SERVICE_NAME>`` when deploying the agent inside a Swarm cluster.
 * AGENT_SECRET: Shared secret used to authorize Portainer instances to connect to the agent
 * CAP_HOST_MANAGEMENT: Enable host management features by setting the value to ``1``